projectacrn/acrn-hypervisor/misc/debug_tools/acrn_crashlog/README.rst

        └── include

 - ``acrnprobe``: to gather all the crash and event logs on the platform, and probe on telemetrics-client.
-For the logs on hypervisor, it's collected with acrnlog.
-For the log on SOS, the userspace crash log is collected with usercrash, and the kernel crash log is collected with the inherent mechanism like ``ipanic``, ``pstore`` and etc. For the log on AaaG, it's collected with monitoring the change of related folders on the sos image, like ``/data/logs/``. ``acrnprobe`` also provides a flexible way to allow users to configure which crash or event they want to collect through the XML file easily.
+For the hypervisor, the log is collected with ``acrnlog``.
+For the Service VM, the userspace crash log is collected with ``usercrash``, and the kernel crash log is collected with the inherent mechanism like ``ipanic``, ``pstore``, etc. For the AaaG, the log is collected by monitoring the change of related folders on the Service VM image, like ``/data/logs/``. ``acrnprobe`` also provides a flexible way to configure which crash or event to collect, by using an XML configuration file.
 - ``common``: some utils for logs, command and string.
 - ``data``: configuration file, service files and shell script.
-- ``usercrash``: to implement the tool which get the crash information for the crashing process in userspace.
+- ``usercrash``: to implement the tool that gets the crash information for the crashing process in userspace.

 Acrnprobe
 =========

-The ``acrnprobe`` detects all critical events on the platform and collects specific information for debug purpose.
-These information would be saved as logs, and the log path would be delivered to telemetrics-client as a record if the telemetrics-client existed on the system.
+The ``acrnprobe`` tool detects all critical events on the platform and collects specific information for debug purposes.
+The information is saved as logs, and the log path is delivered to telemetrics-client as a record if telemetrics-client exists on the system.
-For more detail on acrnprobe, please refer :ref:`acrnprobe_doc`.
+For more details on ``acrnprobe``, see :ref:`acrnprobe_doc`.

 Usercrash
 =========

-The ``usercrash`` is a tool to get the crash info of the crashing process in userspace.
-It works in Client/Server model.
-Server is autostarted, and client is configured in ``core_pattern`` or ``coredump-wrapper``, which will be triggered once crash occurs in userspace.
+The ``usercrash`` tool gets the crash information of the crashing process in userspace.
+It works in a client/server model.
+The server is autostarted, and the client is configured in ``core_pattern`` or ``coredump-wrapper``, which will be triggered once a crash occurs in userspace.
-For more detail on ``usercrash``, please refer :ref:`usercrash_doc`.
+For more details on ``usercrash``, see :ref:`usercrash_doc`.